nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 ```

 ### 2. Data
-The data was too large to be stored in this repository.
-If you wish to reproduce the results of this project, I recommend downloading the *training* and *validation* folders of the impressionist paintings dataset from [kaggle](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), and saving these in `data/impressionist`.
-Optimally, the structure should be identical to the structure illustrated in the repository structure displayed above.
-When running the script, you can adjust the `-train` and `-test` parameters to represent the directories containing the training and validation data, i.e., in the repository structure above this would be `../data/impressionist_example/training/` and `../data/impressionist_example/validation/`.
-For this project, I have trained the model on the entire set of 400 training and 100 testing images for all 10 artists.
+The data used for this project was too large, to store on GitHub.
+Thus, the `data/` directory in this repository, only contains empty subdirectories, to illustrate how the data should be stored to run the script (see Repository Structure above).
+To reproduce the results, the training and validation folders of the impressionist paintings dataset from [kaggle](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), should be downloaded and saved in a directory called `data/impressionist/`.
+When running the script, the `-train` and `-test` parameters can be adjusted to represent the directories containing the training and validation data.
+In the repository structure displayed above, this would be `../data/impressionist_example/training` and `../data/impressionist_example/validation`.
+For this project, the model on the entire set of 400 training and 100 testing images for the 10 artists.

 ### 3. Running the Script